New Divorce Laws Take Effect Across the Country in January

 California didn’t see any co-parenting laws introduced in 2017, but laws already on the books require that judges begin with giving both parents equal rights to custody.
 Ultimately determining who gets custody requires California judges to consider the children’s health, safety and welfare.
 One of their guiding policies in determining custody is the belief that children benefit from frequent, ongoing interaction with both parents.
 A California judge is likely to consider which parent is most apt to encourage regular visits with the other parent when determining custody.

 We hope your new year is off to a great start, and that you don’t face any child custody issues in the near future.
-But if you do, feel free to call us to schedule a consultation.
+But if you do, feel free to call us to schedule a free consultation.

 © 2018 Millionairium and Griffith, Young & Lass.
 Authorization to post is granted, with the stipulation that Millionairium and Griffith, Young & Lass are credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.